Helping or caring for a loved one with a long-term (chronic) condition, such as COPD or heart failure, can feel like a lot to take on.

 - Limit foods that cause gas or indigestion.
 These may include vegetables such as beans, broccoli, cabbage, cauliflower, or onions.

-- Help your loved one gain weight, if needed.
+- Help the person gain weight, if needed.

-You can help your loved one add calories and protein to meals or snacks.
+You can help them add calories and protein to meals or snacks.
 Try these tips.

 - Use whole-fat dairy products, like whole milk, half-and-half, and whole-milk yogurt.